 You can use whatever you want as filling and after you’ve made my version of it I suggest you experiment with the fillings and decoration.
 Fish themed sandwich cakes seems to be the most popular but I’ve had sandwich cakes on many themes – cheese, meat, vegetarian – so it up to your taste buds and creativity!

 Here’s my smörgåstårta with fish in 3 layers, good for about 10 adults.

 - A smörgåstårta should be made minimum 12 hours before serving and stored cold until 1 hour before serving when you take it out into room temperature and add a 2nd layer of coating and decorate it.

 - Build the bread layers in such a way that it will hold together i.e. bread slices must overlap layer to layer.
-Don’t build in such as way that the splice between the bread slices are aligned – the cake will fall apart.
+Don’t build so that the splices between the bread slices are vertically aligned – the cake will fall apart.